sirleeofstanford/hyper-v-scripts-by-Lee-and-Copilot/README.md

-#hyper-v scripts by Lee & Copilot
+# 🖥️ Hyper‑V Scripts by Lee & Copilot

 A legendary collection of PowerShell scripts to tame Hyper-V’s IP Address shuffle and restore adapter sanity.
 Built from real-world battle scars, whiteboard wisdom, and the joy of semantic infrastructure.